KivalEvan/BeatSaber-JSMap/README.md

 ## Usage

 Run the script by running this command in terminal `deno run yourscriptpath.ts`.
-For more advanced use, you may do `deno run --allow-read --allow-write --watch yourscriptpath.ts`.
-If you want to update to newer version, simply run `deno run --reload yourscriptpath.ts`; Do note that it may break existing part of your code that utilises the module.
+For more advanced use, you may do `deno run --allow-read --allow-write --watch yourscriptpath.ts` to automatically allow for read and write while watching for change in script.

-For further explanation over on [Deno Manual](https://deno.land/manual).
+For further explanation, see [Deno Manual](https://deno.land/manual).

-**Deno related:** if you are having issue of not being able to retrieve module on import, then reload or cache the module to fix it.
+**To first timer:** Make sure to initialise Deno workspace before using the script.
+If you encounter import error, you can ignore and run the (empty) script then it will automatically fetch the URL for you.
+Alternatively, `Alt+.` on the error message may reveal fix problem solution.
+If you are having issue of not being able to retrieve module, then cache or reload the module to fix it.
 To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno server if necessary.
 If it still does not work, change to a different workspace.

-Deno by nature caches the module upon first execution, and will never be updated after.
-This mean you can continue working on the script regardless of connection and will not break the existing code regardless of newly released update until explicitly updating it via `--reload` flag or URL version change.
+If you are using GitHub version and want to update to newer version, simply run `deno run --reload yourscriptpath.ts`; do note that it may break existing part of your code that utilises the module.

 ## Contributing